trueos/trueos-docs/trueos-handbook/sysadmclient.rst

   You do not need to initiate updates manually.
 TrueOS® uses an automated updater that automatically checks for updates, no more than once per day, 20 minutes after a reboot and then every 24 hours.

-* **Custom Package Repository:** if you have followed the instructions to :ref:`Create a Local Package Mirror`, check this box.
+* **Custom Package Repository:** if you have a custom package repository, check this box.
 This will activate the "URL" field so that you can input the URL to the custom repository.

 .. index:: updates
 .. _Upgrading from 10.x to |version|: